-As with all borrowing, students and parents must carefully consider the terms of an alternative student loan before borrowing.
-Some of the questions they should ask an alternative student loan lender might include:
+As with all borrowing, students and parents must carefully consider the terms of a private student loan before borrowing.
+Some of the questions they should ask an private student loan lender might include:

-UMGC uses ELM Resources to administer its alternative program.
+UMGC uses ELM Resources to administer its private program.
 This allows us to certify and receive your loan from your chosen lender through electronic funds transfer.
-Once you have been approved for your alternative loan, ELM will send us a notification, and we can certify your loan and receive your disbursement in a few days.
+Once you have been approved for your private loan, ELM will send us a notification, and we can certify your loan and receive your disbursement in a few days.